cinguilherme/app1/README.md

 #### Milestones:

+ready to production in for heroku? google? aws? kubernets friendly?

+integration with MQs?
+NTH

+Websockets??

+NoSQL???

+Redis??

-ready to production in for heroku? ready to hookup with GOCD? ready to hookup with travis maybe? ready to hookup with an free CircleCI pipeline to run tests ready docker infra for local development in any machine.
+ready docker infra for local development in any machine.